live-clones/gmsh/contrib/QuadOptimizer/README.md

   remain active.
 The final split tries to repair any invalid quads left by V2;
   quads with no valid diagonal are retained and reported.
   Non-negative values retain the existing recombination validity filter.
-- `Mesh.QuadqsFinalSplitCadDistanceRatio = 0.2`: after all smoothing and
+- `Mesh.OptimizeQuadsFinalSplitCadDistanceRatio = 0.2`: after all smoothing and
   mandatory rewrites, try to split physically invalid quads.
 A finite angle outside the absolute quality interval does not alone trigger a split: preserve geometrically valid pattern quads and report their quality violations.